Vsingh31/kickstarter-analysis/README.md

 ![pivot table of theater outcomes](https://user-images.githubusercontent.com/90277142/133909885-d27e8366-fe5a-4fc0-b948-4f6bf68dc6d1.png)

-* I created a line chart from the "theater Outcomes by launch date" pivot table to visualize the relationship between outcomes and launch month.For Line chart first i click on    Insert tab then in "Charts option" i got "Insert Line and Area chart".
-I choosed that one then 2D-Line.I got Line Chart.
+* I created a line chart from the "theater Outcomes by launch date" pivot table to visualize the relationship between outcomes and launch month.For Line chart first i click on    Insert tab then in "Charts option".
+I got "Insert Line and Area chart".
+I choosed that one then 2D-Line.Then I got Line Chart.
-* For Adding a title to the line chart,when I clicked on line chat it shows + sign at the right side of chart.I clicked on that sign,it open a small window of "Chat Elements" .I select Chat Title from that window,it is giving option to write chat title on chart.
+* For Adding a title to the line chart,when I clicked on line chat it shows + sign at the right side of chart.I clicked on that sign,it open a small window of "Chart Elements" .I selected Chart Title from that window,it was giving me option to write chart title on Line chart.

 ![Theater_Outcomes_vs_Launch date chart](https://user-images.githubusercontent.com/90277142/133910375-b351b082-e3fb-4b1e-b620-41b2ffcc63ad.png)

 2   **Outcomes Based On Goals Chart**

 * In the KickStarter sheet,I created a new sheet and label it "Outcomes Based on Goals."In Outcome based on goals sheet, create the following columns to hold the data:
     -Goal
     -Number Successful